Stamp duty for first time buyers has been abolished for most purchasers.

 |* Under the current LTT system an additional property purchased for less than £40k will attract 0% tax.
 For purchases from £40k to £180k the LTT rate will be 4% on full purchase price.|

-Under the Welsh LTT system a 4% surcharge applies to all transactions involving the purchase of an additional property.
+Under the Welsh LTT system higher rates of LTT apply to all transactions involving the purchase of an additional property.
 Additional property types include buy to let investments and second homes.
 In line with the rest of the UK, the surcharge applies to the full purchase price above an initial threshold of £40,000.

 An LTT exemption normally applies if someone is replacing their main residence.
 In such cases the higher LTT rates should not normally apply if the original home is sold within 36 months.

-Specific first time buyer relief is not currently available under the Welsh LTT system, but the higher zero tax threshold of £250k should capture most first time purchases.
+Specific first time buyer relief is not currently available under the Welsh LTT system, but the higher zero tax threshold of £225k should capture many first time purchases.

 The higher LTT rates would normally apply to Companies and Trusts buying residential properties.